Introduction

 Legend-State includes a powerful persistence plugin system for local caching and remote sync.
 It easily enables offline-first apps by tracking changes made while offline that save when coming online, managing conflict resolution, and syncing only small diffs.
 We use Legend-State as the sync systems in Legend and Bravely, so it is by necessity very full featured while being simple to set up.

-Local persistence plugins for the browser and React Native are included, and a remote sync plugin for Firebase (coming soon).
+Local persistence plugins for the browser and React Native are included, and remote sync plugins for Firebase Realtime Database, TanStack Query, and fetch.

 import { ObservablePersistLocalStorage } from '@legendapp/state/persist-plugins/local-storage'